pavelmc/amake/README.md

 Fire your Arduino IDE instance, configure the blink.ino example code for your particular board (no matter what board, if OEM or third party) and do an upload.

-Once you have managed to upload it with the default USB or a custom programmer (LPT port, USB to Serial TTL adapter or even a Pickit2) it will work on the command line for amake, just as it does in the Arduino IDE.
+Once you have managed to upload it successfully using the default USB or a custom programmer (LPT port, USB to Serial TTL adapter or even a Pickit2) it will work on the command line for amake, just as it does in the Arduino IDE.

-At least all the classic arduinos work wih this method, no matter if with native USB or a USB to TTL adapter, or using a Pickit2 as a ICP programmer.
+At least all the classic arduinos work with this method, no matter if with native USB or a USB to TTL adapter, or using a Pickit2 as a ICP programmer.

+That's because amake will use the cached programming method you used with the Arduino IDE.

 **Warning**